1jour1vin

 50% Merlot, 30% Malbec et 20% Cabernet Franc

-A clay-limestone plateau on a ferruginous clay subsoil, facing south/southwest and overlooking the Dordogne Valley from a height of 80 meters
+A south/southwest-facing clay-limestone plateau on a ferruginous clay subsoil, rising 80 meters above the Dordogne Valley

 Viticulture